ShivankK26/Matrix-Wallpaper/README.md

 In this Project, I've built a WebApp in which the viewer can see the Matrix Digital Rain like the one shown in matrix movie.
-The Tech Stack used is JavaScript.

 Use the `README.md` to get started.